What Is Shadow IT?

-While relatively harmless at first sight, shadow IT causes major risks for companies.
 In 2022, nearly 7 out of 10 organizations experienced a security incident due to employees using unsanctioned hardware or software.
+While relatively harmless at first sight, shadow IT poses significant risks for companies of all shapes and sizes.

 In addition to security concerns, shadow IT is also among the leading causes of app sprawl, operational inefficiencies, and compliance violations.

 This article explains the dangers of shadow IT and its potentially devastating effects on security postures and bottom lines.
-We'll take you through all you need to know about this widespread problem and present the most effective ways of keeping shadow IT at a minimum.
+We'll guide you through everything you need to know about this widespread problem and present the most effective ways to minimize shadow IT.

 What Is Shadow IT?

-Shadow IT refers to any unauthorized device, IT service, or app employees use without the knowledge of the company's security department.
-When the security team is unaware of a certain application or piece of hardware, the organization cannot support the tech or ensure that it's secure.
+Shadow IT refers to any unauthorized device, IT service, or application that employees use without the knowledge of the company's security department.
+When the security team is unaware of an app or piece of hardware, the organization cannot support the tech or ensure that it's secure.

-Employees typically turn to shadow IT because of convenience or when an app offers better functionality than what the company approved for using.
+Employees often turn to shadow IT due to convenience or because an app offers better functionality than the company-approved alternatives.
 While convenient for employees, shadow IT poses several considerable risks for an organization, including:

 Here are a few statistics that show just how prevalent shadow IT is: